ramones156/chess-engine/README.md

-## CheckBuddy
+# CheckBuddy
-A Chess engine in the Rust language using glutin, piston2d graphics & OpenGL support.
+A Chess engine written in the Rust language using glutin, piston2d graphics & OpenGL support.

+This project was a small proof-of-concept to look at some of the challenges in low-level coding.

 ![](assets/logo.png)
+## Usage
+You can either:
+  - Compile the project yourself
+  - Select the latest release in the [releases tab](https://github.com/ramones156/check-buddy/releases)